 The terms OCR (Optical Character Recognition) and HTR (Handwriting Text Recognition) are often used interchangeably, but they represent fundamentally different technologies optimized for distinct document types.
 Understanding these differences is critical for selecting the right approach for your digitization project.

-Modern OCR achieves 95-99% accuracy on printed documents, while HTR reaches 70-85% on handwritten materials.
+Modern OCR performs well on printed documents, while HTR faces greater challenges with handwritten materials.
 These accuracy gaps stem from fundamental differences in how the systems approach text recognition.
 This article examines the technical distinctions, architectural choices, and practical implications of each approach.

 Defining OCR and HTR